Chevrotain/chevrotain/docs/token_types.md

   var startLine = chevrotain.getStartLine(startLine)
   var endColumn = chevrotain.getEndColumn(myTokenInstance)
   ```
-* being harder to debug as there is less information for the .
+* being harder to debug as there is less information on the token object itself.

 Simple Lazy Tokens can be defined either using ES2015 inheritance or